Epidiah/star-something-probably/notes.md

 # \*Something
 Don't have a title for this just yet, but here goes!
 A space fantasy game that'll also pretty much be the best dnd--causing folks to foresake all other dnds.
-Setting ambitions & expectations right about there.
+Setting ambitions & expectatio right about there.

 The trick here is that all of this is going to be created and published via things I can do in the command line.
 Specifically things I can do in the command line of my Raspberry Pi, but in all fairness, some of this will be done in the Window Subsystem for Linux because ssh'ing into my Raspberry Pi can be slooooooow.
 And I too old for sloooooow.